igorfaria/CSSLoL/README.md

 Yeah it does.
 Remove whitespaces, tabs, comments and those things.

 # Configs
-- **Variables**  - replace variables to values
+- **Variables**: replace variables to values
-- **Overwrite** - verify if already have that property defined to that same selector and replace it, to be used in some specifics cases like the one that make me do this  :D
+- **Overwrite**: verify if already have that property defined to that same selector and replace it, to be used in some specifics cases like the one that make me do this  :D
-- **Auto Prefixer** - add prefixes automatically if not yet defined to specified properties that you define
+- **Auto Prefixer**: add prefixes automatically if not yet defined to specified properties that you define